deploymenttheory/terraform-provider-jamfpro/README.md

 - [Go](https://golang.org/doc/install) >= 1.21
 - [Jamf Pro](https://www.jamf.com/) >= 11.2.0

-## Support Jamf Pro Resources
+## Supported Jamf Pro Resources

+This section outlines the resources and data sources provided by our Terraform provider for managing various aspects of Jamf Pro.
+Each resource comes with comprehensive support for the respective Jamf Pro entities, facilitating their management through Terraform.

-- [x] Account Groups
+### Account Groups

-Resource and Data Source for managing Account Groups in Jamf Pro.
+- **Resource & Data Source**: Enables the management of Account Groups within Jamf Pro, allowing for the configuration of group names, access levels, privileges, and member details.

+- **Availability**: Introduced in version `v0.0.31.` This update provides new functionalities for streamlined management of account groups, enhancing control over user permissions and access within your Jamf Pro environment.

-- [x] Scripts
+### Scripts

-Resource and Data Source for managing Scripts in Jamf Pro.
+- **Resource & Data Source**: Facilitates the management of Scripts in Jamf Pro.
+This includes the creation, update, and deletion of script entities, along with the ability to specify script contents and associated properties.

+- **Availability**: Available since version `v0.0.30.` The script management feature is designed to support the automation and customization of tasks in Jamf Pro, providing a versatile tool for administrators to extend functionality and automate routine operations.